Skip to main content

 • Which runs should be watched by the current user?

-Create an Airflow connector under a source system to pull pipeline metadata into Qarion.
-A connector sync imports DAGs, run history, task runs, timing metadata, status, and product relationships where available.
+Create an orchestration connector to pull pipeline metadata into Qarion.
+A connector sync imports pipeline definitions, run history, task runs, timing metadata, status, and product relationships where available.

 The Pipelines page can filter by provider, connector, status, owner, team, criticality, search text, watched-only state, and recent run window.